Tag: eastern league

 Ed Beecher, Outfielder, Hartford, 1887.

 The Hartfords re-appeared on the minor league scene in 1889 as part of the Atlantic Association.
-A local man and first time player-manager, John M. Henry recruited Phenomenal Smith and Joe Gerhardt to join Hartford.
+A local man and first time player-manager, John M. Henry recruited Phenomenal Smith and Joe Gerhardt to join up.
 However the team finished in third place behind Worcester and Newark.
-Then Hartford failed to retain top tier players in 1890 and sunk to last place.
+After failing to retain top tier players in 1890, they sunk to last place.
 Third baseman Ezra Sutton and catcher George Stallings were the team’s lone bright spots.
 A game of particular note came on July 23, 1890, when Hartford’s first game illuminated by “electric light” occured at Ward Street Grounds.

 Phenomenal Smith, Pitcher, Hartford, 1889.